umarhassan-mitodl/7.345-fall-2015/content/pages/lecture-summaries.md

 {{< tdopen >}}

-We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the {{% resource_link "2857f488-fac4-4678-bb51-01374a6aa39d" "Cambridge Water Treatment Facility at Fresh Pond" %}}.
+We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the [Cambridge Water Treatment Facility at Fresh Pond](https://www.cambridgema.gov/Water/freshpondreservation).

 {{< tdclose >}}